ridwankustanto/shopvee/README.md

 ## Description
 Shopvee is simple e-commerce that implemented microservice architecture.
-It used gRPC as main communication between services and serve graphql for the client to consume it's function.
+It used gRPC as main communication between services and serve graphql for the client to consume its function.

 ## Keypoint